By Helen Stone

 Where do I start when designing a modern kitchen?

-A new kitchen is always an investment so be clear about your budget.
+A new kitchen is always an investment, so be clear about your budget when planning a kitchen.
 Window shop and see what good ideas pop up in the high end showrooms, but doing the maths will guide you to a shortlist of potential companies within your range.

 Building a kitchen extension?
 You really do need to be layout-ready stage before services go in, and having a kitchen designer onboard early on allows for small tweaks in the build that might deliver big wins.